daattali/beautiful-jekyll/draft/2022-11-21-whygooglecloudoss.md

 *Kubernetes Container Orchestration and Management Platform*

 Kubernetes is not the only project Google has released.
 There are many more Google product offerings including Tensorflow as a machine learning platform, Istio as a service mesh offering helping simplify security and observability for microservices, chromium as a web browser, and Android as an operating system.
-In fact, Google has so many open source projects they maintain a website specifically for them: https://opensource.google/.
+In fact, Google has so many open source projects they maintain a website specifically for them: [Google Open Source](https://opensource.google/).

 ![Google Open Source](/assets/img/whygcpopensource/google-opensource-logomark.png "Google Open Source Logo")